-The most common clinical signs in kittens and stressed older cats include: ocular and/or nasal discharge, sneezing, ulceration of the oral cavity and associated hypersalivation, lethargy, decreased to complete loss of appetite, fever, red and swollen conjunctiva and/or coughing.
+The most common clinical signs in kittens and stressed older cats include: ocular and/or nasal discharge, sneezing, ulceration of the oral cavity and associated hypersalivation, lethargy, decreased to complete loss of appetite, fever, red and swollen conjunctiva of the eyes, and/or coughing.
 The diagnosis is mainly presumptive given the clinical signs, age, history of stress or other illness and how common the infection is in cats.
-Cats in multi-cat households, breeding facilities, rescues and out door cats are more likely to obtain the infection.
+Cats in multi-cat households, breeding facilities, rescues and outdoor cats are more likely to obtain the infection.
 Most commercial feline distemper vaccines protect against the herpes virus, but often individuals are infected before ever receiving the vaccine.
 Routine blood work may suggest infection, but is non-specific (i.e. increased white blood cells on a complete blood cell count/CBC).

 Because there is no definitive treatment for viral infections, therapy is primarily supportive and symptomatic.
 Antibiotics are used to treat secondary bacterial infections, but until the body gets the virus under control, the bacteria will just continue to come back.
-IV fluids and supplements are used to keep the cat well hydrated and keep normal electrolyte balance if the kitty is not eating or drinking.
+IV fluids and supplements are used to keep the cat well hydrated and keep normal electrolyte balance if the cat is not eating or drinking.
 The fever is often also responsive to fluid therapy and antibiotics.
 Appetite stimulants may be necessary if appetite loss is prolonged.
-The unfortunate kitty can develop pneumonia associated with herpes viral infection and treatment in this case is usually much more involved.
+The unfortunate cat can develop pneumonia associated with herpes viral infection and treatment in this case is usually much more involved.

 In the run-of-the-mill cases, the prognosis is good.
 The virus is usually gotten under control by the body and future flare-up events are often quite mild.
 As mentioned above, chronically infected cats are occasionally seen and have a less favorable prognosis, but still not generally poor.
 Chronic nasal passage changes and oral cavity ulceration can be very uncomfortable for the cats (and for their owners to witness).
 Long-term palliative treatments can be effective, but some cats require procedures such as full mouth extractions for severe disease.